UKRA Rocketry Record Criteria

 NOTE 1: Flying only a payload on a rocket which has not been built by the record applicant or group, or on a pre-built third party rocket, is unacceptable.

 NOTE 2: Commercially available rocket motors or amateur rocket motors may be used for propulsion, as long as the propulsion system meets the legal and health and safety requirements of the point/location of manufacture and point/location of launch.
-UKRA will not verify any flight in which an amateur motor is used which contravenes the 1875 Explosives Act.
+Specifically no amateur-made rocket motors may be launched in the UK due to contravention of the 2014 Explosives Regulations.
+UKRA will not verify any flight in which an amateur motor is used which contravenes the 1875 Explosives Act or 2014 Explosives Regulations.

-NOTE 4: Dead reckoning of altitudes, or simply watching the rocket flight, are understandably, unacceptable methods of altitude logging for altitude claims.
+NOTE 4: Dead reckoning of altitudes, using simulation data, observing the rocket flight or estimating final altitude are unacceptable methods of altitude logging for altitude claims.

-NOTE 6: Non-commercial altimeters/accelerometers or similar avionics equipment are acceptable, but only where full documentation on the equipment, along with detailed calibration data, and flight test data, are submitted, and where the non-commercial equipment has been flown alongside a recognised calibrated commercial unit (such as one of those mentioned above) for a minimum of 20 logged flights, and has demonstrated deviation of 5% or less from the altitude recorded from the calibrated commercial unit.
+NOTE 6: Non-commercial altimeters/accelerometers, products under commercial development or similar avionics equipment are acceptable, but only where full documentation on the equipment, along with detailed calibration data, and flight test data, are submitted, and where the non-commercial equipment has been flown alongside a recognised calibrated commercial unit (such as one of those mentioned above) for a minimum of 10 logged flights, and has demonstrated deviation of 5% or less from the altitude recorded from the calibrated commercial unit.

 NOTE 7: This rule covers multi-stage model rockets where tumble recovery may be used for booster stages, and also larger rockets in the open category, where multiple sections of a rocket may be descending under separate recovery systems.